mcthomas/Conceptual-Audacity-UI-Redesign/README.md

 <img src="audacity-logo.png" width="300"/>

 # Conceptual-Audacity-UI-Redesign
 A conceptual UI overhaul and redesign for Audacity, to demonstrate principles in UX &amp; UI design as they relate to human-computer interaction.
+This project comprises several group projects that I led in academia.

 ## Contents